bee-san/skerritt.blog/content/posts/2020-12-02-disaster-recovery-with-aws.md

 draft: false
 date: 2020-12-02T23:42:12.596Z
 description: A quick introduction to disaster & recovery in AWS
-category: AWS
+category: Cloud
+tags:
+	- "AWS"
+	- "Cloud"
+	- "CCP"
 ---

-We'll need to invoke our disaster recovery plans to restore our datta if our storage or server fails.
+We'll need to invoke our disaster recovery plans to restore our data if our storage or server fails.

 With traditional backup methods, the data we need might not be available because:
 * Backup data is stored in the same location as the production data, and the disaster impacted the backups.